IanMercer/pi-sniffer/docs/RaspberrySetup.md

 7. The first time you connect use `pi` as the user and `raspberry` as the password.

-8. Change the default password for the pi user using `passwd`.

 9. Run `raspi-config` and perform the following steps:

+    a.
+Change the default password for the pi user
     a. resize the partition to fill the SD card.
     b. change the host name
     c. set the timezone